Thirteenth Amendment to the United States Constitution: Political and economic change in the South

 Southern culture remained deeply racist, and those blacks who remained faced a dangerous situation.
 J. J. Gries reported to the Joint Committee on Reconstruction: "There is a kind of innate feeling, a lingering hope among many in the South that slavery will be regalvanized in some shape or other.
 They tried by their laws to make a worse slavery than there was before, for the freedman has not the protection which the master from interest gave him before."
 W. E. B. Du Bois wrote in 1935:

 Slavery was not abolished even after the Thirteenth Amendment.
 There were four million freedmen and most of them on the same plantation, doing the same work they did before emancipation, except as their work had been interrupted and changed by the upheaval of war.
 Moreover, they were getting about the same wages and apparently were going to be subject to slave codes modified only in name.
 There were among them thousands of fugitives in the camps of the soldiers or on the streets of the cities, homeless, sick, and impoverished.
-They had been freed practically with no land nor money, and, save in exceptional cases, without legal status, and without protection.Quoted in Vorenberg, Final Freedom (2001), p.
-244.
+They had been freed practically with no land nor money, and, save in exceptional cases, without legal status, and without protection.

 Official emancipation did not substantially alter the economic situation of most blacks who remained in the south.

 As the amendment still permitted labor as punishment for convicted criminals, Southern states responded with what historian Douglas A. Blackmon called "an array of interlocking laws essentially intended to criminalize black life".
 These laws, passed or updated after emancipation, were known as Black Codes.
 Mississippi was the first state to pass such codes, with an 1865 law titled "An Act to confer Civil Rights on Freedmen".
 The Mississippi law required black workers to contract with white farmers by January 1 of each year or face punishment for vagrancy.
 Blacks could be sentenced to forced labor for crimes including petty theft, using obscene language, or selling cotton after sunset.
 States passed new, strict vagrancy laws that were selectively enforced against blacks without white protectors.
 The labor of these convicts was then sold to farms, factories, lumber camps, quarries, and mines.

 After its ratification of the Thirteenth Amendment in November 1865, the South Carolina legislature immediately began to legislate Black Codes.
 The Black Codes created a separate set of laws, punishments, and acceptable behaviors for anyone with more than one black great-grandparent.
 Under these Codes, Blacks could only work as farmers or servants and had few Constitutional rights.
 Restrictions on black land ownership threatened to make economic subservience permanent.

 Some states mandated indefinitely long periods of child "apprenticeship".
 Some laws did not target blacks specifically, but instead affected farm workers, most of whom were black.
 At the same time, many states passed laws to actively prevent blacks from acquiring property.